|

 took place in Ottawa, Ontario.
 She was assigned to

-photography and had her 1st trip in an
+photography and had her first trip in an

 aeroplane during aerial photography, part of her course.